 If you launch a backup job that has not run during the period of daily retention, normally, Veeam Backup & Replication would delete all previous restore points.
 However, due to the default value of the registry key is 3, you will still have at least 3 restore points.

 - If the backup job starts at the end of the day and finishes the next day, Veeam Backup & Replication assumes that the restore point is created at the moment when the backup job started.
 However, Veeam Backup & Replication starts counting retention policy days only after the backup job finishes processing VMs.

 - For the daily retention policy, Veeam Backup & Replication does not count restore points created on the day the retention policy is run.
 For example, if you create a backup job on Monday, set daily retention to 3 days, and create full backups daily.
 On Thursday, Veeam Backup & Replication will keep restore points created during 4 days (Monday, Tuesday, Wednesday, and Thursday).
 Restore points created on Thursday will not be counted.
 On Friday, Veeam Backup & Replication will delete backup files created on Monday, and keep restore points created during 4 days (Tuesday, Wednesday, Thursday, and Friday).
 Note that the retention period may be longer depending on the specified backup method.

 When the specified number is exceeded, the earliest restore points will be removed from the backup chain or merged with the next closest restore point.
 Veeam Backup & Replication handles restore points in different ways for forever forward incremental, forward incremental and reverse incremental backup chains:

 - Retention for Reverse Incremental Backup

 When the allowed number of restore points in the backup chain is exceeded, Veeam Backup & Replication deletes the whole backup file, not separate VMs from it.
-For more information, see Removing Restore Points from the Backup Chain.
+For more information, see Removal of Restore Points.